 Import the tqdm object.
 Importing from

-is preferred as it automatically select the best progress bar (jupyter-compatible or console-based) - 2
+tqdm.autois preferred as it automatically select the best progress bar (jupyter-compatible or console-based) - 2

 - Simply wrap the list of items and you get a progress bar

-as a progress bar library is well known, there are two relatively undocumented features in tqdm to get progress bars while doing concurrent/parallel processing.
+While this use case of tqdm as a progress bar library is well known, there are three relatively undocumented features in tqdm to get progress bars while doing concurrent, parallel or asynchronous processing.

 Running Concurrent Threads

-function.
+You can execute a function on the list concurrently with multiple threads using the thread_map function.
 It takes the function to run as the first argument and a list of items as the second argument and returns the results.

 import requests